 - Xcopy can copy all files including subdirectories recursively and can replicate the source directory structure as is.

 - Xcopy can exclude files based on file name or extension

 - Xcopy can help identify updated files(based on archive attribute or based on a given cutoff date), so it’s useful for incremental backup needs.

 This would copy only the immediate files in the source directory to the destination.
 It would not copy files from sub directories.
 Adding /I switch will avoid the question to the user ‘Does the destination directory specify a file name or directory name on the target‘.

-Copy a directory including all its files and sub directories to another location on the same drive or a different drive.
+Copy a directory including files and sub directories recursively.

 Xcopy /S /I /E Source_Directory Destination_directory